David L. Sokol

 David L. Sokol (born September 1956) is an American business executive.
-He is Chairman/CEO of Teton Capital LLC, headquartered in Wilson, Wyoming.
-He served as chairman, president, and CEO of NetJets, as well as chairman of MidAmerican Energy Holdings Company, of which Berkshire Hathaway holds a 100% and 89.8% stake respectively.
+He is a Chairman of Teton Capital LLC, headquartered in Wilson, Wyoming.
+He served as chairman, president, and CEO of NetJets, as well as a chairman of MidAmerican Energy Holdings Company, of which Berkshire Hathaway holds a 100% and 89.8% stake respectively.

 Early life

 The youngest of five children, David L. Sokol was born in 1956 in Omaha, Nebraska.
 At the time of his birth, his father managed a grocery store in Omaha and his parents had been married for 25 years.
-Sokol's eldest sibling is 23 years older than him.
+Sokol's eldest sibling is 23 years older than he.
 Sokol attended a Catholic grade school and public high school.

 When Sokol was 11, his mother was diagnosed with breast cancer.
 To help out with expenses, Sokol worked as a paperboy, a caddie, and a janitor at a hardware store.
 He also helped local farmers bale hay.
 In high school, he worked as a maintenance manager for an apartment complex.
 He also worked for a local grocery store, where he started as a bagger and later became the night manager.

-Sokol was able to keep this job when he entered the University of Nebraska.
+Sokol was able to keep this job when he entered the University of Nebraska, Omaha.
 Shortly before the end of his junior year in college, Sokol got married.
 He moved out of his parents' home and into a trailer with his bride, Peggy.
-By the time he graduated, he had a child on the way.
+By the time he graduated with a degree in civil engineering, he had a child on the way.
 Sokol graduated in 1978 and went to work as a structural engineer for the American company HDR, Inc.